patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 -- By running this query, the user could fetch around 10 sample data.

--- Here is end of our code block that mean user has to execute all query in PostgreSQL only as i have am working into oracle 12c and 19c database which doesn’t support some attribute typer like text format
+-- Here is the end of our code block which means the user has to execute all queries in PostgreSQL only as I am working into Oracle 12c and 19c databases which don’t support some attribute typer like text format
--- oracle support only CLOB in place of text this just for information.
+-- Oracle supports only CLOB in place of text this is just for information.
+-- We have practically executed all Queries in PostgreSQL to verify any syntax error.
 -- For individual task assessment you can go through our commit history.

 ````

 ## References: -

 https://gitlab.com/conestogac/postgres-with-pgadmin

 https://gitlab.com/conestogac/pipeline-sample

 https://www.shipmentsfree.com/slander/shipping/1?l=sfland4&sid=sfbing_CA_Search_Merchant2_15&q=book%20store&o=shcbof&msclkid=ca290eeb2fc518a5596d686a87119df9